top of page

 Selected Collaborative and Group Exhibitions

-Astronaut Kawada, Richmond Lock and Weir, London, Threshold, May - July 2025
+The Lock House, Richmond Lock and Weir, London, Threshold, Collaborative exhibition with Astronaut Kawada Architecture + Habitat, May - July 2025

 Ham Library, London, Drawing on Ham Lands: Art & Interdependence, June 2025